Recognize that your group has been assembled with a professional purpose in mind, not to make your life miserable.

 That’s reality.
 Is it “fair?”
 Maybe or maybe not, but that’s a question for philosophers of distributive justice and irrelevant to the imperatives of group work.

 Keep these guiding principles in mind as you chart your course through the labyrinth of group work.
 Every group is different, temporary, and frustrating in it’s own way.
-Don’t allow the briars of this ephemeral activity catch your clothing and slow you down from your ultimate goal.
+Don’t allow the briars of this ephemeral activity catch your clothing and slow you down from your ultimate goal – an especially powerful presentation.